eloymelo/pizzeria-webapp/README.md

 # Pizzeria - Web Application

-This is the web application version of the Pizzeria project, built with Python and the Django framework.
-It provides a web interface for users to view different pizzas and the toppings available for each one.
+This is the main web application for the Pizzeria project, built with Python and the Django framework.
+The goal of this repository is to practice and demonstrate web development skills.
+This is a work in progress.

 ## Project Ecosystem

-This application is part of a larger project-driven learning exercise.
-The related components are:
+This is one of three related repositories for the Pizzeria project:

-* **[pizzeria-cli](https://github.com/eloymelo/pizzeria-cli):** The original command-line application containing the core Python logic.
+* **[pizzeria-cli](https://github.com/eloymelo/pizzeria-cli):** The foundational Python logic in a command-line interface.
-* **[pizzeria-database](https://github.com/eloymelo/pizzeria-database):** The SQL scripts used to design the database schema.
+* **[pizzeria-database](https://github.com/eloymelo/pizzeria-database):** The SQL scripts for designing the database schema.
+* **pizzeria-webapp (This one):** The final web application built with Django.

-## Current Features
+## Current Status

-* Displays a list of all available pizzas on the main page.
+* Users can view a list of pizzas and the toppings for each pizza.
-* Provides a detail page for each pizza, listing its current toppings.
-* Includes a functional web form to add new toppings to a specific pizza.
+* A form allows for adding new toppings to a pizza's definition via the web interface.
-* The Django admin site is configured for managing all data.
+* The Django admin site is fully configured for data management.
-* Styled with the Bootstrap framework for a clean, responsive layout.

-## How to Run (for Development)

-1. Clone this repository to your local machine.
-2. Create and activate a virtual environment.
-3. Install the project's dependencies: `pip install -r requirements.txt`
-4. Apply the database migrations: `python3 manage.py migrate`
-5. Create a superuser account: `python3 manage.py createsuperuser`
-6. Run the development server: `python3 manage.py runserver`
-7. Access the site at `http://localhost:8000/`.
+* The app currently uses Django's default **SQLite** database.
+It has **not** yet been integrated with the schema from the `pizzeria-database` project.

+## Future Plans
+* Implement a full ordering system.
+* Add a user registration and authentication system.
+* Integrate a PostgreSQL database based on the designed schema.

 ## Technologies Used
 * Python
 * Django
 * Bootstrap